joakim-brannstrom/distssh/design/purpose.md

 ## Why?

-Why the compliation with what arguments to use when running on the remote host?
+Why the complication with what arguments to use when running on the remote host?

 It is because there may exist program which have the same arguments as those used by distssh.
 If there are no way of avoiding distssh command line parsing these commands could become unusable.